-Auditory function/system
+Auditory function and system

-In a cross-sectional study, Sievert et al. (2005) examined whether mobile phone emission of RFR could affect cochlear or auditory brain stem functions in 12 healthy adults with normal hearing and auditory brain stem reflex (71).
-All participants were exposed to RFR from two mobile phone, one on each ear, with a GSM Signal (889.6 MHz).
+In a cross-sectional study, Sievert et al. (2005) examined whether mobile phone emission of RFR could affect cochlear or auditory brain stem functions in 12 healthy adults with normal hearing and auditory brain stem reflex (72).
+All participants were exposed to RFR from two mobile phones, one on each ear, with a GSM Signal (889.6 MHz).
 Participants were exposed to pulsed and continuous RFR.
-Before each new session of RFR exposure, there was a pause of 3 minutes.
-The authors found no changes to absolute and interpeak latency from each wave of measure from either pulsed or continuous signal.
+Before each new session of RFR exposure, there was a pause of three minutes.
+The authors found no changes to absolute and interpeak latency from each wave of measure from either a pulsed or continuous signal.
 Long-term exposure effects were not determined.

-Pau et al. (2005) conducted a cross-sectional study examining the effect of RFR on the tissues exposed to RFR when using a mobile phone among 13 healthy adults with no evidence of vestibular disorders (72).
+Pau et al. (2005) conducted a cross-sectional study examining the effect of RFR on the tissues exposed to RFR when using a mobile phone among 13 healthy adults with no evidence of vestibular disorders (73).
 Participants were exposed to RFR from a simulated GSM signal (889.6 MHz/2.2 W) at both ears at different times.
-The authors reported that there was insufficient heating to cause nystagmus by the vestibular organs.
+The authors reported there was insufficient heating to cause nystagmus, side-to-side eye movements that can be caused by temperature changes in the ear.
 Authors pointed to previous research that indicated temperature effects only next to the radiation source (antenna).

-Bhagat et al. (2016) and Panda et al. (2010), did not find effects on auditory functions, although Panda et al. reported high-frequency loss and absent distortion product otoacoustic emissions with an increase in the duration of mobile phone use, excessive use of mobile phones, and being >30 years old (73,75).
-It is not clear if these observations were related to RFR, physical pressure, or noise effects.
-One study found effects on the cochlear nerve in patients with open skulls (craniotomies) (76) which might correspond to a direct thermal effect due to the exposed brain tissue.
+Bhagat et al. (2016) and Panda et al. (2010), did not find effects on auditory functions, although Panda et al. reported high-frequency loss and absent distortion product otoacoustic emissions with an increase in duration of mobile phone use, excessive use of mobile phones, and being >30 years old (74,76).
+It is not clear if these observations were related to RFR, physical pressure or noise effects.
+One study found effects on the cochlear nerve in patients with open skulls (craniotomies) (77) which might correspond to a direct thermal effect due to the exposed brain tissue.

-Brain/cognitive function
+Brain and cognitive function

-In a cross-sectional study, Riddervold et al. (2008) (77) assessed the effect of RFR from 3G telecommunications base station on symptoms and cognitive function in adults and adolescents by administering a cognitive function test - the Trail Making B test, where participants had to draw lines alternating between numbers and letters in consecutive order - after exposure to RFR.
+In a cross-sectional study, Riddervold et al. (2008) (78) assessed the effect of RFR from 3G telecommunications base station on symptoms and cognitive function in adults and adolescents by administering a cognitive function test - the Trail Making B test.
+For the test, participants had to draw lines alternating between numbers and letters in consecutive order - after exposure to RFR.
 The authors found no effect of RFR on test performance.

-Thomas et al. (2010) conducted a survey to investigate mobile phone use behaviors over a period of 1 year in a cohort of 238 adolescents living in Australia (78).
+Thomas et al. (2010) surveyed mobile phone use behaviors over one year in a cohort of 238 adolescents living in Australia (79).
 The authors also assessed cognitive function by a computerized test battery and the Stroop Color-Word test.
-The authors found associations between reported use of mobile phones and changes in some of the cognitive outcomes, especially changes in test response times but not in accuracy.
-Participants with more voice calls and SMS at baseline, but no increase in exposure over the 1-year period, demonstrated lesser reductions in response times over the 1-year period in some of the test tasks.
+The authors found associations between reported use of mobile phones and changes in some of the cognitive outcomes, especially changes in test response times.
+However, not in accuracy.
+Participants with more voice calls and SMS at baseline, but no increase in exposure over the one year, demonstrated lesser reductions in response times over the one year in some of the test tasks.
 However, no associations were reported between mobile phone use and the Stroop Color-Word test.
 Of note is that the authors found statistically significant outcomes only in 2 of 32 cognitive function tests.
-When considering that cell phone exposure was based on survey, OHA found that no firm conclusions can be drawn from this study on effects of mobile phones on cognitive function.
-The authors suggested that while change in cognitive functions were observed, the change could be due to statistical regression to the mean and not to effects of mobile phone exposure.
+When considering that cell phone exposure was based on a survey, OHA found that no firm conclusions can be drawn from this study on the effects of mobile phones on cognitive function.
+The authors suggested that while a change in cognitive functions was observed, the change could be due to statistical regression to the mean and not to the effects of mobile phone exposure.